rahulgpatwari/ebm/getting_started.md

 id: document-one
 ---

 ### Some instructions

-There are things tod o here.
+There are things to do here.